A quantitative central limit theorem for Poisson horospheres in high dimensions: The Euclidean case

 we denote the total surface area induced by the hyperplanes of $\eta_d$ within a centred Euclidean ball $B_{R,e}^d$ of radius $R>0$, where {the Hausdorff measure $\cH_e^{d-1}$ is understood with respect to the Euclidean metric}.
-Using \cite[Theorem 4.7]{RS} we find that
+Using, as above \cite[Theorem 3.12 and Equation (3.9)]{LrP} and \cite[page 112]{Schulte} we find that

 with a standard Gaussian random variable $N$.
 The variance and the fourth cumulant of $S_{R,d,e}$ are given explicitly by

 Denoting by $\kappa_{d-1}$ the $(d-1)$-volume of the $(d-1)$-dimensional Euclidean unit ball, we have that